DarrenZZhang/TSCMA23-Survey_IMC/README.md

 ### This program is built for our comprehensive survey on Incomplete Multi-view Clustering
 The details can be found in the [IEEE TSMCA](https://github.com/DarrenZZhang/IMC_Toolbox).

-#### The Incomplete multi-view clustering (IMC) used in the paper are collected from the following websites:
+#### Some Incomplete multi-view clustering (IMC) used in the paper are collected from the following websites:

 For PMVC: The code of PMVC is released by the authors and can be download from the authors homepage: http://parnec.nuaa.edu.cn/lisy/
 S.-Y. Li, Y. Jiang, and Z.-H. Zhou, Partial multi-view clustering, in AAAI Conference on Artificial Intelligence, pp. 1969--1974, 2014.